 Papahānaumokuākea Marine National Monument

-This fact sheet was updated in July 2016 to correct the map.
+This fact sheet was updated in July 2020.

-Papahānaumokuākea helped inspire an international movement to safeguard large swaths of ocean and create the world’s first generation of great parks in the sea.
-Establishment of the U.S. monument, which received bipartisan support, was followed by the designation of more than a dozen large-scale marine protected areas around the world, nine of them larger than this initial effort.
-As a result, close to 2 percent of the world’s oceans are set aside with strong protections.
-This is important progress, but scientists recommend protection of at least 30 percent.1
+The initial designation of Papahānaumokuākea in 2006 marked the first time a protected area of such significant scope had been established in the ocean, and it set a new standard for ocean conservation.
+With a 2016 expansion that greatly increased its size, the monument continues to inspire an international movement to safeguard large swaths of ocean and create the world’s first generation of great parks in the sea.
+Since 2006, more than a dozen large-scale marine protected areas have been created around the globe.
+As a result, close to 3 percent of the world’s oceans are set aside with strong protections.
+This is important progress, but the International Union for Conservation of Nature (IUCN) recommends protection of at least 30 percent.1

 Conserving Hawaiian culture